NewFrontDoor/newfrontdoor.org/ideas.md

 Should implement a smooth-scrolling option (https://github.com/cferdinandi/smooth-scroll?) for navigation to anchors on the page due to the single-page nature of the site.

+When search icon is clicked, the search sidebar should be shown.
 When :focus is lost from the search sidebar, the sidebar should close.

-resume - why v10it is the best. why theyre g;ad thet stynbrd on us.